knitkode/customize-plus/readme.txt

 Yes, try out the always up to date [official demo theme](https://github.com/knitkode/customize-plus-demo).

 = Features =
+* State of the art automatic sanitization and validation (both server and frontend side)
 * Controls can be reset individually
-* State of the art automatic sanitization and validation (both server and frontend side)
+* Automatic default value when retrieving settings via `get_theme_mod` or `get_option`
-* Controls are lightweight and fast to load
+* Controls are lightweight and responsive
+* Controls are rendered on demand (*experimental opt-in*)
+* Markdown supported in control's titles and descriptions
+* Optional help text in tooltips (on each input choice for choice based controls)
 * UI seamlessy fits into WordPress
-* Markdown supported in control's titles and descriptions
+* Code is clean and extendable via `kkcp` API
 * Custom controls implemented
   1. **text / email / url / tel / password**
   2. **textarea** / **wp_editor**